Find Assisted Living and Nursing Home Facilities

 With so many types of senior care and assisted living facilities, we know it can be overwhelming trying to find the right match for your loved one.

 Please feel free to call one of Amada’s Care Advisors to guide you in your decision-making.
-We will provide you with resources and help create a short list or possible communities based on your needs and budget.
+We will provide you with resources and help create a shortlist of possible senior living communities or nursing homes based on your needs and budget.
 Then, we’ll personally escort you on a tour of selected communities to help you make your decision.
-We only recommend facilities that are properly licensed and which have passed our strict review.
+We only recommend facilities and care services that are properly licensed and which have passed our strict review.

 Our assisted living placement service is completely FREE TO YOU, and you are under no obligation to select any of the facilities we recommend.
 To get recommendations on assisted living and other senior care communities in your area, visit the website or call the phone number of a location near you.
 Click the location pins on the map below for more information.

 Independent living communities are designed exclusively for seniors, generally those aged 55 and over.
 Housing varies widely from apartment-style living to freestanding homes.
 In general, the housing is well designed for older adults, often being more compact and easier to navigate, with yard maintenance provided if there is a yard.
 You may also hear the terms retirement communities, retirement homes, senior housing and senior apartments applied to independent living.
 In some cases these facilities will have meals provided and activities for their residents to enjoy.

 Most independent living communities do not offer assistance with activities of daily living (ADLs) such as bathing, dressing, toileting, and other physical needs.
 Most independent living buildings allow outside caregivers to be brought in for these needs but do not have their own care staff, which you would find at an assisted living facility.